-New Jersey may be a small state, but it has a lot to offer when it comes to holidays.
-There are plenty of ways to get into the holiday spirit in the state—hop on a Christmas train ride, cut down your own Christmas tree, visit a theme park or see some of the best and largest light displays.
+New Jersey may be a small state, but it has a lot to offer when it comes to holiday festivities!
+Hop on a Christmas train ride, cut down your own Christmas tree, visit a theme park or enjoy some of the best and largest light displays.
 There is no shortage of fun and adventure in New Jersey!

 Holiday in the Park at Six Flags Great Adventure, Jackson (November 16, 2019–January 1, 2020)